getredash/website/src/pages/kb/open-source/admin-guide/secrets.md

 ```

 {% callout info %}
 The official Redash cloud images found [here]({% link _kb/open-source/setup.md %}) generate unique secret keys automatically during deployment.
-If you deployed Redash manually with Docker Compose you can set these variables using the `environment` key in `docker-compose.yml`.
+If you deployed Redash manually with Docker Compose you can create a `.env` file adjacent to `docker-compose.yml` and set your environment variables there.
 {% endcallout %}

 ## Changing a Secret Keys